g-tiara-shin/g-tiara-shin.github.io/_posts/2019-10-28-project-managing-using-gantt-chart.md

 ## 1. Overview

 A Gantt chart is a tool for project management developed by Henry Gantt.
-It is a type of bar chart that shows the start and end times for each task in the project schedule.
+It is a bar chart that shows the start and end times for each task in the project schedule.
 It usually breakdown the project into detailed main tasks and sub-tasks.

 ## 2. What was the problem

-There are tones of programs which help project management.
-Such as Airtable, Google calender, Trello, Jira, Monday.com, Asana, Evernote, Todoist, Slack, etc. I used these programs and simply chose templates that suit best for the situations.
-However this time, the clients asked me to share project estimate time and schedule using excel.
+There are tones of programs that help project management, such as Airtable, Google calender, Trello, Jira, Monday.com, Asana, Evernote, Todoist, Slack, etc. I used these programs and chose templates that suit the best for the situations.
+However, this time, the clients asked me to share the project estimate time and schedule using excel.
 I didn't know what type of chart is best for the projects and started to drill it down.

 ## 3. How I solve it